Negative gearing is a term that is often heard in the news, but it can be confusing to understand.

 - What Types of Properties are Positively Geared?

-- Changes to Negative Gearing
+- Is Negative Gearing Going Away?

 - Is Negative Gearing right for you?